CSCfi/rahti-user-guide/docs/introduction/sla.md

 Customers can manage their resources using a web interface accessible through a web browser and through a set of APIs which allow programmatic management of resources.
 In order to access and use the service the customer must have a CSC user account.

-The workloads are separated from other customers’ workloads from a network, storage and computational view.
+The user's applications are separated from other users’ applications from a network, storage and computational view.

+The Rahti service accounts for service usage based on the resources used.
+Up to date resource cost information is found in the [https://rahti.csc.fi](Rahti documentation).

 This service is provided under User policy and terms of usage for the Rahti contariner cloud service hence by agreeing to this document the customer also